keesschollaart81/vscode-home-assistant/README.md

 ## Things to do / up for grabs

-[] Extract JSON scheme from HA to enable validation/completion on 'everything' static [] Render template locally (like/via CLI?) in preview pane
+- [ ] Extract JSON scheme from HA to enable validation/completion on 'everything' static
+- [ ] Render Jinja2 template locally (like/via CLI?) in preview pane
+- [ ] Autocomplete !secrets
+- [ ] Autocomplete triggers
+- [ ] Schema for ui-lovelace.yaml